Risks of heterogeneously persistent higher moments: Persistence of the Higher Order Moments Risks

-where $M_t^{(s)}$ captures the short-run component of the moment computed as a sum of the corresponding elements up to j, and $M_t^{(l)}$ captures the long-run component of the moment consisting of the elements larger than j.

-Based on this notion, we formalize an asset pricing model that connects horizon-specific components of higher moments to a risk premium.
-While this decomposition is general and allows for user specified choices of horizons, in the empirical application on the daily and weekly data we use $j = 7$ and $j = 5$ respectively.
-This choice corresponds to approximately less than half year for the short-term component and more than half year for the long-term component, and we focus on this decomposition specifically to disentangle the persistent risks from the transitory.
-Hence from now on, we will refer to short-run and long-run components of higher moment risk within this definition.
-The two distinct sources of risk will have transitory and permanent nature, and our aim is to find how these risks are priced in the cross-section of stocks as well as exchange traded funds.
+where $MMT_t^{(\tr)}$ captures the transitory component of the moment computed as a sum of the corresponding elements up to $j$, and $MMT_t^{(\p)}$ captures the persistent component of the moment consisting of the elements larger than $j$.
+In the next subsections, we show how such decomposition can help us with modelling the persistence of higher moment risks in relation to the time-series of asset returns.
+Hence from now on, we will refer to transitory and persistent components of higher moment risk within this definition.
+The two distinct sources of risk will have heterogeneous impact, and our aim is to find how these risks are priced in the cross-section of stocks.